Russian Scientists Discovered Perfectly Preserved Body Of 800-Million-Year-Old Woman In A Marble Casket — Bizarre Conspiracy Theory Goes Viral [Video]

 Workers brought the strange artifact to the surface and opened it by gently chipping fossilized putty off the edges of the coffin.
 But as they tried to open the casket, heat from the sun melted the putty and a strange liquid flowed from inside the casket.

-When the miners opened the coffin, the found inside it the body of a beautiful young woman — about 30 years old – preserved perfectly in a mysterious pink and blue liquid.
+When the miners opened the coffin, the found inside it the body of a beautiful young woman — about 30-years-old — preserved perfectly in a mysterious pink and blue liquid.

 The young woman’s blue eyes were wide open.
 She had soft pale hands and neatly cropped nails.
 She was dressed in a sheer white dress that reached her knees.